JaylyDev/terminator/.github/Changelog/Beta 1.2.4.md

 ## Changelog
 - Terminator is now able to use the shield

    The shield only disables damage from various causes for now

    To see if the shield is working:

    - Equipping and unequipping will display a message in the chat.

      Eg: `[Terminator]  activated shield` and `[Terminator]  deactivated shield`

    - A text message will appear in chat if the shield reduces damage from the terminator

      Eg: `[Terminator]  Detected hit`

 - Decreased respawn explode power by 320%
 - Fixed terminator's pathfind when its' health is low
 - Terminator now ticks 4 chunks around them from 2 chunks
 - Modified terminator's respawn event

+  Terminator respawn event only appears once, after that terminator will instant respawn

 - Modified `/function terminator` and sub command of `/function terminator/kit/`

   Spawning a terminator via those commands will also spawn with a nametag